Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 \subsection{Infinite array on a substrate}

-We now return to infinite arrays and consider an opposite scenario, in which the SVD of the effective T-matrix is less practical for predicting the spectral position of a BIC than the SVD of the S-matrix.
-The inset of Fig.~\ref{fig:4}(b) depicts the same metasurface placed on a substrate with refractive index $n_{\rm sub} = 1.4$ (close to SiO$_2$).
+We now return to infinite arrays and consider an opposite scenario, in which the SVD of the effective \textit{T}-matrix is less practical for predicting the spectral position of a BIC than the SVD of the \textit{S}-matrix.
+The inset of Fig.~\ref{fig:5}(b) depicts the same metasurface placed on a substrate with refractive index $n_{\rm sub} = 1.4$ (close to SiO$_2$).
 It is known that S-BICs at the $\Gamma$ point remain robust even when the reflection symmetry $z \to -z$ is broken~\cite{Koshelev2023May}.
-However, the simple relationship between the lattice constant and the wavelength of single-particle dipole resonances, $L \approx 0.71\lambda_{\rm R}$, is valid only for metasurfaces in free space.
+However, the simple relationship between the lattice constant and the wavelength of a single-particle dipole resonance, $L \approx 0.71\lambda_{\rm R}$, is valid only for metasurfaces in free space.

 The presence of a substrate modifies lattice interactions relative to a homogeneous environment, requiring the evaluation of integrals involving Fresnel reflection coefficients~\cite{Czajkowski2020Aug}.
-In this situation, it is more convenient to apply the S-matrix-based approach and use Eq.~\eqref{eq_xi1} to determine the BIC spectral position.
-In Eq.~\eqref{eq_xi1}, we use the total S-matrix of the structure, shown in the inset of Fig.~\ref{fig:4}(b), which is obtained as the Redheffer star product of three S-matrices describing the substrate-air interface, propagation in free space along the $z$ axis, and metasurface.
+In this situation, it is more convenient to apply the \textit{S}-matrix-based approach and use Eq.~\eqref{eq_xi1} to determine the BIC spectral position.
+In Eq.~\eqref{eq_xi1}, we use the total \textit{S}-matrix of the structure, shown in the inset of Fig.~\ref{fig:5}(b), which is obtained as the Redheffer star product of three \textit{S}-matrices describing the substrate-air interface, propagation in free space along the $z$ axis, and the metasurface.
 Owing to the substrate, we include a larger number of diffraction orders--specifically those with $|\mathbf{G}_{n_x,n_y}| \leq 8\pi/L$--to ensure convergence.

-Numerical simulations of $\xi_1^{-1}$ reveal that its zero shifts from $\lambda_{\rm R} = 1459.16$ nm to $\lambda = 1482.70$ nm in the presence of the substrate [Fig.~\ref{fig:4}(a)].
-Moreover, the components of the left and right singular vectors corresponding to the zeroth diffraction order vanish at this wavelength and $\theta = 0$ [see the inset of Fig.~\ref{fig:4}(a)], satisfying both BIC criteria in Eqs.~\eqref{eq_xi1} and \eqref{eq_h1_f1_braket}.
-As a result, pronounced BIC and quasi-BIC resonances appear in the reflectance spectrum shown in Fig.~\ref{fig:4}(b).
+Numerical simulations of $\xi_1^{-1}$ reveal that its zero shifts from $\lambda_{\rm R} = 1459.16$ nm to $\lambda = 1482.70$ nm in the presence of the substrate [Fig.~\ref{fig:5}(a)].
+Moreover, the components of the left and right singular vectors corresponding to the zeroth diffraction order vanish at this wavelength and $\theta = 0$ [see the inset of Fig.~\ref{fig:5}(a)], satisfying both BIC criteria in Eqs.~\eqref{eq_xi1} and \eqref{eq_h1_f1_braket}.
+As a result, pronounced BIC and quasi-BIC resonances appear in the reflectance spectrum shown in Fig.~\ref{fig:5}(b).